Configuring Basic macOS Management in Workspace ONE UEM

 - Select the ownership type for the device.
 If the device is an employee-owned BYOD, select Employee Owned.
 If the device is a corporate-owned device, select Corporate owned.
 Click Next.

-- When the Profile window is displayed, click Install to approve the User-Approved Enrollment Profile.
+- When the Profile window is displayed, double-click on the Workspace Services profile listed under Downloaded.
+Click Install to approve the User-Approved Enrollment Profile.

 - When prompted, click Install to confirm the installation.